suncoast-devs/handbook/lessons/full-stack-build-an-app/19-prevent-duplicate-users.md

 dotnet ef database update
 ```

-If we attempt to create a user with a duplicate email address we will get an
+If we attempt to create a user with a duplicate email address, we will get an
 _exception_ in our controller.
-To handle that we will _catch_ the exception and
+To handle that, we will _catch_ the exception and
-instead of terminating the request we will send back a custom error message:
+instead of terminating the request, we will send back a custom error message:

 ```csharp
 [HttpPost]